 Witnesses’ descriptions of his clothing and video surveillance confirmed that police were looking for Walker, who went by several other aliases.
-But no matter whether he preferred Walker or “Pharoah,” a cross on his face and another distinctive tattoo left side of his face little doubt in the minds of Henderson police that they had their suspect.
+But no matter whether he preferred Walker or “Pharoah,” a cross on his face and another distinctive tattoo on the left side of his face little doubt in the minds of Henderson police that they had their suspect.

 And when a suspect in another disturbance matched his description, they picked him up.

 Under questioning, he said he was the one who broke into Lacella’s home.

 “During the interview Demetrius admitted that he knocked on a door in an apartment complex near Target … .
 He thought the apartment was empty, so he used his shoulder and forced the front door open, a woman screamed and startled him so he punched the female and then ran away from the apartment,” according to the arrest report.

 He also demanded all her money and jewelry before punching her multiple times, Lacella had told police before she was taken to the hospital.

 Along the way, Walker left evidence of his crimes.
 He had used an employee’s phone at the 7-Eleven to sign in to his Facebook account, and a silver cup stolen from a car in Lacella’s apartment complex had been left behind after the attack.
 There was also the crowbar left near the apartment that Walker had been seen carrying earlier.